-When invited by a higher educational institution committee to give my recommendation on an economics syllabus for advanced undergraduates, this was my proposal dated May 29 2000:
+When invited as Professor at an “Institution of National Importance” to give my recommendation to a committee on an economics syllabus for advanced undergraduates, this was my proposal dated May 29 2000:

 INTRODUCTORY ECONOMICS COURSE FOR ADVANCED UNDERGRADUATE STUDENTS IN INDIA

 Lecture 1 – Introduction to the history of economic thought, scholasticism, mercantilism, classical political economy, Marx, Keynes, modern neoclassical economics.